nettitude/SimplePELoader/README.md

 # SimplePELoader

-A very simple PE loader for loading DLL's into memory without using LoadLibray
+##A very simple PE loader for loading DLL's into memory without using LoadLibrary

 Copyright (c) 2016, Nettitude